Welcome to KNULLI ¶

 - There is no GPU support or the GPU is not supported, so framebuffer is the only option

-- It's a device that I own and have decided to build a CFW for it
+- It's a device that we own and have decided to build a CFW for it

 Features¶